 Maybe it was Yelp.
 I was really into Yelp back then.

 Whatever the case, Ron’s had me by the taste buds as soon as my Alabama heart saw the holy word: sausage.
-I thought it was Conecuh sausage — also known as “the best smoked sausage you will ever eat” and made in Evergreen, Ala.— but the website doesn’t indicate that, so I could be wrong.
+I thought it was Conecuh sausage — also known as “the best smoked sausage you will ever eat” and made in Evergreen, Ala. (you can even order Conecuh sausage online) — but the website doesn’t indicate that, so I could be wrong.
 I’ll admit, after the first bite, I wasn’t thinking clearly.
 Actually, I wasn’t thinking at all.
 My mind was that blown.

 The best cheeseburger in Tulsa